 If any diversion of Centurion Way is required, this will be considered as part of Part 2 of the development.
-Miller Homes and Linden Homes will undertake pre-application consultation when bringing forward proposals for Part 2, and if any diversion to Centurion Way is proposed, this will be part of this consultation.
+Miller Homes and Vistry Homes will undertake pre-application consultation when bringing forward proposals for Part 2, and if any diversion to Centurion Way is proposed, this will be part of this consultation.

 At this stage, it is too early to give a timescale for when proposals for Part 2 at Whitehouse Farm will be brought forward, but it will be extensively publicised.

 The main vehicular access serving Part 1 will be from Old Broyle Road, with a temporary access from Clay Lane to serve the Part 1 playing pitches and pumping station / foul water plant.